blurstudio/hab/README.md

 ### Python version

-Habitat uses shell script files instead of an entry_point executable.
+Hab uses shell script files instead of an entry_point executable.
 This allows it to modify the existing shell(see `hab activate`).
 This has a small drawback of needing to know what version of python to call.
 It relies on the assumption that you are using hab with the default python 3 install.
 For example that you can call `python3 -m hab`